-More Tips on Dumpster Rental in Butler, PA
+More tips on dumpsters in Butler, PA

-How to minimize extra costs on dumpsters
+How to minimize extra cost

 - Avoid overweight fees by not mixing in heavy debris (e.g., dirt, concrete, brick, etc.) into a general debris dumpster.
 For example, say you're loading a dumpster with household junk and you rented it with 2 tons of weight included.
 Mixing concrete into that dumpster may push the weight of the dumpster well over your limit, meaning you'll get hit with extra charges for the weight when it's weighed at the landfill.

 - Understand the standard rental period and avoid late fees by calling and having the dumpster service pick up the container on or before the agreed upon date.

 - When on the fence about which bin size to choose, it's safer to book the larger one.
 The difference in price is minimal compared to the potential of having to rent an additional dumpster.
 See our helpful articles on 10 yard dumpsters and 20 yard dumpsters for additional help on selecting the right container size.

 - Ask about recycling options, particularly for "clean loads" of concrete, shingles, and some construction debris.
 In some areas, it's cheaper for the roll off company to recycle a load rather than dump it at the landfill.
 They may pass these savings on to you.